- Water tests

 Water Quality in Winterthur – Where Does the Drinking Water Come From?

-The drinking water for Winterthur comes from the groundwater stream of the Töss (Linsental and Zell).
-Every day, 30,000 m3 (=30,000,000 liters!) are extracted from the stream.
-The quality of the groundwater stream is so good that it requires no further treatment.
+The drinking water for Winterthur is sourced from the Töss groundwater stream (Linsental and Zell).
+Approximately 30 000 m3 – that is 30 million liters – are extracted daily.
+The quality is so high that no further treatment is required.

 Water Supply

-In addition to customers, drinking water is also provided for 3,880 hydrants, firewater reserves, and 130 public fountains.
+In addition, water is provided for 3 880 hydrants, firefighting reserves, and 130 public fountains.

 Water Quality

-Winterthur's drinking water has a hardness of about 28 French degrees (= 15.7 German degrees).
-A simple converter can be found here.
-More details about the chemical-physical composition are available here.
+Winterthur’s drinking water has a hardness of around 28 °fH (approximately 15.7 °dH).
+A conversion table can be found here.
+A detailed chemical-physical analysis is available here.

 - You regularly drink tap water.

-- Your tap water has an unusual taste, smell, or cloudy appearance.
+- The water has an unusual taste, odor, or is cloudy.

-- There are sensitive individuals (e.g., babies, pregnant women) in your household.
+- Particularly sensitive individuals live in your household.

-- You want to rule out contamination from heavy metals due to old pipes.
+- You want to rule out old pipes as a source of contamination.

 ✔ Heavy metals and pollutants